tldr-pages/tldr/README.md

 for command-line tools, that aims to be a simpler, more approachable complement to traditional [man pages](https://en.wikipedia.org/wiki/Man_page).

-Maybe you are new to the command-line world?
-Or just a little rusty?
+Maybe you are new to the command-line world; or maybe just a little rusty;
-Or perhaps you can't always remember the arguments to `lsof`, or `tar`?
+or perhaps you can't always remember the arguments to `lsof`, or `tar`?

 It certainly doesn't help that the first option explained in `man tar` is: